 For domestic purposes, contracting States may grant exemptions from the provisions of Annex 5 (technical requirements) of the VC in respect of vehicles used for experiments whose purpose is to keep up with technical progress and improve road safety.

 An amendment to the VC has been brought up for discussion by Belgium and Sweden, with regard to Article 8 of the VC.
-The amendment proposes a distinction/[modification?] on several levels of automated systems which could take over certain driving tasks.
+The amendment proposes a modification of several levels of automated systems which could take over certain driving tasks.

 With the Declaration of Amsterdam ”Cooperation in the field of connected and automated driving” of April 2016, the EU member states, the European Commission and the private sector agreed to work together to facilitate the introduction of connected and automated driving on Europe’s roads by 2019, by changing the road network, traffic rules and applicable legislation.